 “This is a long, strenuous, soul-testing, physically-testing march.
 More to the point, it’s a test of our kind of constitutional and moral character,” Brooks said.

 But the march has tested the activists’ spirits in another deeply emotional way: They lost one of their own several days ago while marching.
 Middle Passage, a 68-year-old veteran and Colorado resident, became ill on September 12 while leading the march; he was unable to be revived and passed away soon after.

-On September 16, marchers and organizers with the NAACP lobbied congressional representatives to pass several bills introduced this year in addition to the VRAA, including the End Racial Profiling Act, which would requiring states to certify their compliance with US Department of Justice rules discouraging racial profiling; the Raise the Wage Act, which would raise the federal minimum wage to $12 an hour by 2020; and the Paycheck Fairness Act, which would narrow the gender pay gap.
+On September 16, marchers and organizers with the NAACP lobbied congressional representatives to pass several bills introduced this year in addition to the Advancement Act, including the End Racial Profiling Act, which would require states to certify their compliance with U.S. Department of Justice rules discouraging racial profiling; the Raise the Wage Act, which would raise the federal minimum wage to $12 an hour by 2020; and the Paycheck Fairness Act, which would narrow the gender pay gap.

 The activists are also pressuring lawmakers to act on implementing national standards to govern use of force by all law enforcement officers, ensure that every student has access to a quality education regardless of their income, and prioritize job creation and training.
 But the marchers are focusing “first and foremost,” as Brooks says, on restoring the VRA.

 “We’re sending a message that we have no intention of giving up, that we have no intention of going one more election under this rather crooked system and set of rules that we’re operating under,” he told Truthout.